The history of

 the Polonaise

-The polonaise (Polish: polonez, chodzony; Italian: polacca) is a slow dance of Polish origin, in 3/4 time.
-Its name is French for "Polish."
-The notation alla polacca on a score indicates that the piece should be played with the rhythm and character of a polonaise (e.g., the rondo in Beethoven's Triple Concerto op.
-56 has this instruction).
+The polonaise is a slow Polish dance with a time signature of 3/4, the name itself is french for "Polish".
+The instruction "alla polacca" on a score indicates that the music should played in the style, rhythm and character of a polonaise (e.g., the rondo in Beethoven's Triple Concerto op.
+56).

 Poles dance Polonez